 Cat Bells is a fell in the Lake District

-I thought that this would be an easy one.
+I thought this would be easy.
 I was wrong.

 the foot of the fell and ascended the steep steps.
 Parking is limited at Cat